Modelling and control of Mendelian and maternal inheritance for biological control of dengue vectors: State-feedback stabilization

-Choosing control \eqref{eq68} thus allows to reach full infection by use of control law vanishing in finite time.
-The next result is analogous, but concerns {\em susceptible} mosquitoes.
-Of course, releasing susceptible or resistant requires different quantities of insects to achieve infection, as illustrated in Section \ref{se6}.
+Choosing control \eqref{eq68} thus allows to reach full infection by use of control vanishing in finite time.
+Theorem \ref{th20bis} is analogous, with {\em susceptible} mosquitoes.
+Of course, releasing susceptible or resistant requires different quantities of insects to achieve infection, see numerical essays in \cite{Perez:2020ab}.